ShengHangNB/41004-Capstone/README.md

 ![image](https://user-images.githubusercontent.com/70006591/118008724-ee96a280-b37f-11eb-98ca-1183f0beae2b.png)

-The purpose of this alternative tree layout visualization is to avoid the label overlap and give an intuition for users about the hierarchical level of the tree.
+The purpose of this alternative tree layout visualization is to avoid the label overlap and give intuition to users about the hierarchical level of the tree.

 ## One more important thing
 If you change other dataset, you should change the signal range in both “General_Tree.json” and “Radial_Tree.json” files.